MatzFan/GRHttp/README.md

 It should be noted that some of the servers only logged errors while GRHttp logged every request.
 Disabling the GRHttp logging added approximately a 20% performance boost to the native app.

-Also, some of the nimbers seemed off to me...
+Also, some of the numbers seemed off to me...
 While the hybrid app ranning a bit faster seems to be a statistical deviation, I have no explanation as to Unicorn's slowness.
 I suggest you run your own benchmarks.

 This was the Rackapp tested: